-Among the fourteen patients with FDAVB, the majority were men (64.3%), with a median age of 67 years at the time of the first consultation.
-Clinical characteristics of FDAVB and non-FDAVB groups of patients are summarized in Table 1.
+Among the 14 patients with FDAVB, the majority were men (64.3%), with a median age of 67 years at the time of the first consultation.
+Clinical characteristics of the FDAVB and the non-FDAVB groups of patients are summarized in Table 1.

-In bivariate analysis, significant differences were found in age at diagnosis (FDAVB patients were older, with median age of 67 vs 55 years old in the non-FDAB group, p=0.005), dyspnea (more frequent in the FDAVB group of patients - 28.6% vs 6.1% on the non-FDAVB group,
+In bivariate analysis, significant differences were found in age at diagnosis (FDAVB patients were older, with median age of 67 vs. 55 years old in the non-FDAB group, p=0.005), dyspnea (more